Multi-asset return risk measures: Empirical study

 On the left-hand side in Figure~\ref{fig:var_arar}, we plot the MARRM and MARM for varying levels of the parameter $\lambda$.
 Note that the blue and yellow curves overlap.
 The only curves that are visibly different are the green and the red ones.
 On the right-hand side, we plot the relative deviation between the two, i.e.,~$\frac{\text{MARRM}-\text{MARM}}{\text{MARM}}$, as a function of $\lambda$.

 The values in the VaR case differ only minimally, and the difference is solely due to different computational approaches.
 For MARM, we have to approximate the distribution of $X-Z$ via a Monte-Carlo simulation, while we know the exact value for the MARRM by~(\ref{eq:distributionLognormalFraction}).
-Hence, the difference is fully explained by the Monte-Carlo approximation and the numerical solver used to obtain the minimal hedging price.\footnote{As solver we use the function \texttt{nloptr} in \texttt{R} with the \texttt{NLOPT\_LN\_COBYLA}-algorithm.}
+Hence, the difference is fully explained by the Monte-Carlo approximation and the numerical solver used to obtain the minimal hedging price.\footnote{~As solver we use the function \texttt{nloptr} in \texttt{R} with the \texttt{NLOPT\_LN\_COBYLA}-algorithm.}

-The previous point shows that a practitioner can use the MARRM to calculate the MARM, which has the advantage that a computationally costly Monte-Carlo simulation can be avoided.
+The previous point shows that a practitioner can use the MARRM to calculate the MARM in the VaR-case, which has the advantage that a computationally costly Monte-Carlo simulation can be avoided.

-The curves in the ES/ARaR-case are much closer to each other, but not identical.
-As in the VaR-case, the calculation of the MARM is based on a Monte-Carlo approximation.
-So, to avoid such a Monte-Carlo estimation, one can use the MARRM as approximation of the MARM to simplify the calculation.
+The curves in the ES/ARaR-case are not identical.
+So, in contrast to the VaR-case, a practitioner should be careful in using the MARRM as approximation of the MARM.
+In Section A.2 of the online appendix, we provide additional examples of acceptability criteria where MARRM and MARM differ significantly, with relative differences exceeding $30\%$.

-In Figure~\ref{fig:var_arar_portfolio_processes}, the optimal portfolio process for the MARRM is illustrated, depending on the level for VaR and ARaR.
-Only for large levels, the optimal solution does not admit a short position in the bank account.
-For the ARaR-case this holds for an even smaller level than for the VaR-case.
-This is explained by the fact that the ARaR is more conservative than the VaR.
-The plots for the MARM look similar and therefore, we do not present them here.